coagulant/django-503/README.rst

         'django_503.middleware.MaintenanceMiddleware',
     )

+* Run ``python manage.py syncdb``

-* Make sure, you use ``admin.autodiscover()`` to enable project admin.py
+* Make sure you use ``admin.autodiscover()`` to enable project ``admin.py``.

 Usage
 -----

 You can turn on maintenance mode by changing app config via django admin interface.
-It's located at ``/admin/django_503/config/``.
+It's located at url ``/admin/django_503/config/`` relative your site URL .
 Setting `mainteneance` to True will turn 503 error page for regular users.
-Admins will see a warning on top of every html page, stating site is on maintenance now.
+Admins will see a warning on top of every html page, stating site is on maintenance now, so that they can still access site and not forget to switch 503 mode off.

 Template overriding